Yale Faculty Roundtable

 6 PM (est)

-Presentations by Sherry Turkle and Margarita Mooney Clayton will launch our dinner table discussions.
+Conversation with Sherry Turkle and Jennifer Herdt will launch our dinner table discussions.

 Join in the conversation exploring the rise of artificial relationship—chatbots, companions, emotional AI—and what it means for the human soul.
 Can simulated presence ever replace the mystery of personhood?
 And what does that imply about our deepest longing for connection with others?

 At our next Faculty Roundtable, we will explore these and other approaches through rich conversation over a plated, three course dinner.
-Our interdisciplinary table discussions will be prefaced by a dialogue between sociologist and psychologist Sherry Turkle and sociologist and theologian Margarita Mooney Clayton.
-Peter Wicks (Scholar-In-Residence, Elm Institute and Faculty Affiliate, Yale Program for Biomedical Ethics) will be moderating the conversation.
+Our interdisciplinary table discussions will be prefaced by a conversation between sociologist and psychologist Sherry Turkle and ethicist Jennifer Herdt.
+Peter Wicks (Scholar-In-Residence, Elm Institute and Faculty Affiliate, Yale Program for Biomedical Ethics) will be moderating the discussion.

 about our Speakers